jeppester/coreos-nextcloud/README.md

 The server will run:

-- Nextcloud on port 8000
+- Nextcloud on port **8000**
-- Collabora Office on 9000
+- Collabora Office on **9000**

 If the server is directly connected to the internet (for instance if running in a cloud service) you should be able to access the server on these ports.
 Changing them isn't currently possible without making manual changes to the [envoy configuration](home/core/envoy.yaml).
 The changes should be fairly simple though.

 If the server is running behind a router, port forwarding is needed in order to make it available to the internet.

+**One important note before moving on**: If your ISP is using [Carrier-Grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT) it won't be possible to make your server available on the internet.
+You don't need to pay for a static IP, but you'll need a "real" IP address.

 The recommended setup is to:
 - Set a static IP-address for the server
 - Forward external port 9000 to port 9000 on the server's IP
 - Forward external port 433 to port 8000 on the server's IP

+I cannot go into details about how to set this up in the router UI as every router has it's own UI.

 With these forwards in place, the server should be reachable directly on the set up cloudflare domain, and Collabora office should be working as intended.

-One important note: If your ISP is using [Carrier-Grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT) it won't be possible to make your server available on the internet.
-You don't need to pay for a static IP, but you'll need a "real" IP address.